radiocosmology/padloper/README.md

 # HIRAX Layout DB

-A repository containing Python interface for accessing the HIRAX Layout DB.
+A repository containing Python interface for accessing the HIRAX Layout DB, as well as the code for the web interface.

 ## JanusGraph Installation Instructions